learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is JSON?
-Describe in brief how you'd convert JSON data into Python data?
+Describe in brief how you\'d convert JSON data into Python data?

 Ans.
 JSON stands for JavaScript Object Notation.
 It is a highly popular data format, and it stores data into NoSQL databases.
 JSON is generally built on the following two structures: